 Columbus’ success was accidental

 Columbus’s accomplishments were not owing to his capabilities but to his penchant for ineptitude and miscalculation.
 Columbus’s initial mission was to discover an express route to Asia via the Atlantic.
 For reasons which are obvious today, Columbus never did discover such a route, nor did he discover the gold, gems, or spices that he’d promised in abundance to his Spanish patrons.
 He had no talent for geography.
-Columbus insisted Cuba was Japan.
+Columbus insisted Cuba was Japan and then China.
 He was convinced that the Bahamas were islands off the coast of India (hence, the geographical misnomer “West Indies”).
 Even his first colony was established by default when he was forced to leave behind castaway crewmen from his wrecked flagship Santa Maria.

 Columbus initiated a painful era of subjugation and eradication for indigenous peoples